 Run the following cmdlet to activate the new deployment and turn off the previous version:

-If there is more than one appliance in the site, please follow the preceding steps to upgrade each appliance one by one.
+If there's more than one appliance in the site, follow the preceding steps to upgrade each appliance one by one.

 If you want to update Domain administrator, Virtual machine administrator, Safe Mode administrator and Tenant administrator credentials, you can run the cmdlet with the UpdateAllCredentials parameter to reset all credentials:

-Then, when you start to upgrade to a new version, you will be promoted to input the new credentials.
+Then, when you start to upgrade to a new version, you are be promoted to input the new credentials.

 If you only want to reset your Tenant administrator credentials, run the following cmdlet: